September Library Happenings

 - Monday: Make 80's themed library cards, sunglasses, keychains, buttons and more!

-- Friday: 80s Trivia and DANCE PARTY!
+- Friday: 80's Trivia and dance party!

 Stuffie Sleepover